Most published reviews are positive, and that's nice.

 If you write a book, it's important that you regularly check for reviews.
 Good reviews can be used to promote your book.
 Unjustified bad reviews should be dealt with.

 A while ago I discovered a strange review of one of my books on Amazon.
 It gave me the minimum one-star ranking and said my book must be terrible because it did not have a "Search inside the book" feature (as if I was hiding something).

 There were a few other meaningless complaints which revealed that the reviewer had never read the book.
 I assume the review was from a writer I slammed on this blog.
 (I don't put negative reviews on Amazon, to minimize the chance of a flame war or pissing match.)

 I complained to Amazon, and the review was deleted within a few minutes.

 Another time I was criticized because the typeface I used was allegedly too big.
 I responded that the 12-pt type I used is the size specified by the U.S. Supreme Court to insure readability of court documents.

 And another time one of my books was criticized for being out of date.
 I responded that the reviewer bought the wrong book, and should have bought the replacement book.
 I even offered to provide a freebie.

-Set up Google alerts for your name and your book titles.
+In addition to checking booksellers' websites, you should set up Google alerts for your name and your book titles.
 You'll get automatic notifications so you'll know what's being said about you so you can respond appropriately.